 On the Fourth of July, my husband and I celebrated our 24th Wedding Anniversary by going to, you guessed it, the beach.
 I was excited to show him Swamis State Beach, as he has never been.

 The day was sweltering, so I was delighted that we brought our beach tent for some needed shade.
-Even in the shade, it was hot.
-I feel this is due to the reflection of the sun off of the bluffs.
+Even in the shade, it was hot, and I feel this is due to the sun’s reflection off the bluffs.
 Please keep this in mind if you visit this beach on a hot day.

-Located right above Swami’s State Beach, I introduced my husband to the Self- Realization Fellowship Meditation Garden.
+Located above Swami’s State Beach, I introduced my husband to the Self-Realization Fellowship Meditation Garden.
 He was blown away by the beauty and was wondering what took him so long to come here finally.
-For me, this was the fifth time that I have been here, and I love to show this place off!
+This was the fifth time I have been here, and I love to show this place off!

 Annie’s Canyon Trail & Swami’s State Beach

-When my youngest daughter and I came here in March, I kept thinking to myself that my other daughter would love this hike!
-So guess where we went on the 23rd of July?
-The area was a bit dryer compared to March, but all in all, many of the plants were still in full bloom
+When my youngest daughter and I came here in March, I thought my other daughter would love this hike!
+So guess where we went on July 23?
+The area was a bit dryer than in March, but many plants were still fully blooming.

 After our hike, we headed across the street and spent the day at Swami’s State Beach.
 It was a perfect day!